-The need to develop statistical methods to study causal quantities is important due to their wide application and impact in various fields of science, e.g., medical science \citep{Imbens_2015}, transport engineering \citep{Li_2017, Zhang_2021}, and public policy \citep{Gangl_2013, David_2010}.
+The need to develop statistical methods to study causal quantities is important due to their wide application and impact in various fields of science, e.g., medical science \citep{Imbens_2015}, transport engineering \citep{Li_2017, Zhang_2021}, climate science \citep{Hannart2018,Naveau2020review} and public policy \citep{Gangl_2013, David_2010}.
 Most commonly, the literature on causal inference is focused on population means of potential outcomes.
-In real scenarios, asymmetric and heavy tailed distributions are frequently encountered and treatment effects are often better summarized in tail quantiles rather than in averages.
-There is a growing literature that focuses directly on the estimation of casual effects on quantiles. \citet{Firpo_2017} proposed estimating the quantiles by minimizing an inverse probability weighted check loss function, their estimator achieves non-parametric consistency by means of a propensity score estimated as a logistic power series whose degree increases with sample size. \citet{Melly_2006}, \citet{Frolich_2013}, and \cite{victor2013} considered estimation of the quantiles under a linear parametric model for the distribution, and quantile functions, respectively. \citet{zhang2012} proposed several methods for estimation of causal effects on quantiles which are analogous to the methods employed for the average causal effect. \citet{Diaz_2017} proposed a doubly robust estimator based on a semiparametric approach using a targeted maximum likelihood estimator for the quantiles.
-In this context, \citet{Xu_2018} proposed a Bayesian nonparametric approach considering Bayesian additive regression trees to model the propensity score and a Dirichlet process mixture of normal models to construct the distribution of potential outcomes.
+In many real scenarios, asymmetric and heavy-tailed distributions are frequently encountered and treatment effects are often better summarized in tail quantiles rather than in averages.
+There is a growing literature that focuses directly on the estimation of casual effects on quantiles. \citet{Firpo_2017} proposed estimating the quantiles by minimizing an inverse probability weighted check loss function, which achieves non-parametric consistency by means of a propensity score estimated as a logistic power series with degree increases asymptotically. \citet{Melly_2006}, and \citet{Frolich_2013, victor2013} considered estimation of the quantiles under a linear parametric model for the distribution function, and quantile functions, respectively. \citet{zhang2012} developed several methods for estimation of causal effects on quantiles which are analogous to the methods employed for the average causal effect. \citet{Diaz_2017} devised a doubly robust estimator based on a semiparametric approach using a targeted maximum likelihood estimator for the quantiles.
+In this context, \citet{Xu_2018} introduced a Bayesian nonparametric approach through Bayesian additive regression trees to model the propensity score and a Dirichlet process mixture of normal models to construct the distribution of potential outcomes.